paketo-buildpacks/rfcs/text/0000-allow-preview-dependencies-minor-and-patch.md

    - `true`: Use preview version whereever availalbe
    - comma separated list: Use preview version for named dependencies, e.g. `node,npm` or `jvm`

+Example:

+There are 2 versions of the dependency for java 19:

+- `19.0.2` - the latest released one
+- `19.0.3-rc.1` - a pre-release

+The user could decide to use the pre-release one for early validation.
+By default the released one would be chosen.

 ## Rationale and Alternatives

 - **Do nothing**

-  We could stick to the status quo (pre-releases can't be consumed via buildpacks).
+  We could stick to the status quo (pre-releases for an existing major version can't be consumed via buildpacks).

 - **Fetch latest preview in buildpack**